vishnupriyapesu/pes_pd/README.md

-**Dealing with Antenna Rules Violations**
+**Dealing with Antenna Rules Violations:**

 >  When ametal wire segment is fabricated ,it can act as an antenna.

 - Reactive ion etching causes charge to accumulate on the wire

-- Transistore gates can be damagedc during fabrication
+- Transistore gates can be damaged during fabrication

+so for this problem we have two solutions :

+1.Bridging attaches ahigher layer intermediary (requires Router awareness)

+2. Add antenna diode cell to leak away charges (Antenna diodes are provides by the SCL)